jharwell/sierra/docs/src/faq.rst

 #.
 Q: SIERRA fails to run on my HPC environment?

-   A: The most likely reason is that you don't have the necessary environment variables set up--see :ref:`ln-sierra-exec-env-hpc` for details on what is required.
+   A: The most likely reason is that you don't have the necessary environment variables set up--see :ref:`plugins/exec-env/hpc` for details on what is required.

 #.
 Q: SIERRA doesn't generate any graphs during stage4/the graph I'm interested